baumartig/baumartig.github.io/projects/vpn_switcher.markdown

 To prepare the pi we have to install some packages:
     apt-get install openvpn squid3 bind9

-* openvpn is used for our vpn connections
+* openvpn is used for our VPN connections
 * squid3 is our proxy server

 Here the python stuff we need